 It presents in 2015, and for the first time, a complete translation into Spanish of the Vieuchange classic, Ver Smara y morir (Laertes, 2015), preceded by a transductological study of contextualization.
 He also published an annotated translation of the first compendium of geography of Western Sahara written in Arabic by a Saharawi.
 This is the work of Buchar Ahmed, Geography of Western Sahara (Last Line, 2016).
 Together with the professor of History, Manuel De Paz Sánchez, publishes Río de Oro (Idea, 2018) a collection of nineteenth-century journalistic texts that reflect the vision that was then held of the inhabitants of Western Sahara.

-Professor in Political Science and Administration
+Postdoctoral Professor in Political Sciences and Public Law

 Carlos RUIZ MIGUEL

-Professor-Researcher in Constitutional Law
+Professor in Constitutional Law

 Carlos RUIZ MIGUEL teaches Constitutional Law since 2001 at the University of Santiago de Compostela (USC) in the department “Theory of the State and Public Law”.
 He is also Director of the Center for University Studies of Western Sahara of Santiago de Compostela and Professor Jean Monnet of the European Commission.
 A specialist in European law, fundamental rights and international relations in North Africa, he is the author of a dozen books, many of which deal with the question of Western Sahara.
 He recently co-authored Western Sahara.
 Legal booklet.
 15 basic statements about the conflict.